edgard/murailobot/memory-bank/activeContext.md

 - Batch Processing: Include detailed statistics (processed/saved counts) in logs and responses
 - Error Recovery: Implement graceful degradation with partial success handling in batch operations
 - Concurrency Management: Use proper timeout contexts for long-running operations with clear duration
+- AI Prompting: Explicitly instruct the model on desired output formatting, including what *not* to include (e.g., input prefixes).

 **Learnings & Project Insights**
 - Consolidated error handling in batch operations significantly improves robustness and maintainability